dneimke/tasks/readme.md

 ## Deployment

-The `ReleaseManagementCore` module can be installed by placing the module in a location specified in `$env:PSModulePath`.
+The `HelperTasksCore` module can be installed by placing the module in a location specified in `$env:PSModulePath`.

 You can run the following command to get a list of the valid module locations: